 Electronic funds transfer is the required method for payroll payments to employees, making funds available to the employee by the authorized pay date, unless the employee can provide documentation of having an “un-bankable” status; i.e., the employee is unable to obtain a bank account.
 Direct deposit is defined as the electronic transfer of funds from the employer to a depository institution designated by the employee, which makes the funds available to the employee by the authorized pay date.

 Electronic withdrawal of funds (auto-debit) is the required method of payment from retirees for benefit premiums; i.e., the payment is electronically withdrawn from an account at a depository institution that is designated by the retiree to the employer, occurring on a specified date each month.
-Where auto-debit is not possible, the institution can determine the appropriate alternative method of employee share of premiums collection.
+Where auto-debit is not possible, the USG System Office may review and authorize an appropriate alternative method of benefits premium payment.

 It is the intent of the Board that each institution develop an investment policy that fosters sound and prudent judgment in the management of assets to ensure safety of capital consistent with the fiduciary responsibility each institution has to the citizens of Georgia and that conforms with Board of Regents investment policy.
 Each institution shall be required to have a written investment policy statement on file with the USG chief fiscal officer.
 The policy should be reviewed and updated at least once every two (2) years.
 Each institution shall submit an annual report on its investment performance to the USG chief fiscal officer that asserts that investments have been made in accordance with the institution’s written investment policy.

 The investment policy should specify overall investment objectives.
 There may be several different investment objectives depending on the type of funds to be invested and period of investment to be considered.
 These may include objectives that attempt to preserve the purchasing power of income and principal, maximize current income, or maximize capital values.
 Each investment objective should clearly state the time horizon for achieving investment objectives.